Paraguay Investor Residency: $70K SUACE or $150K Investor Pass?

 Maintaining Your Residency

-Once you have permanent residency through SUACE, the maintenance requirements are the same as any permanent resident:
+Once you have permanent residency through either investor route, the maintenance requirements are the same as any permanent resident:

-Path to citizenship After 3 years of permanent residency, you can apply for naturalization.
-This requires approximately 183 days/year physical presence during those 3 years - a much higher bar than the residency maintenance requirement.
+Path to citizenship: After 3 years of permanent residency, you can apply for naturalization.
+This requires approximately 183 days per year of physical presence during those 3 years — a higher bar than the residency maintenance requirement.

 Ready to Move Forward?

-Ready to discuss whether SUACE is the right fit for your situation?
-A free 30-minute consultation focuses on your specific goals - not sales pitches.
-Book Your Free Consultation
+> [!TEAL] Not sure which route matches your goals?
+A free consultation focuses on your specific situation — not a sales pitch.
+Book Your Consultation

-*This guide reflects requirements under Ley 6984/2022 and current SUACE procedures.
+This guide reflects requirements under Ley 6984/2022 and Resolution 0283/2026.
 Immigration rules change.
 Verify current requirements before making decisions.
-Plan B Expat provides residency consulting - we are not a law firm.*
+Plan B Expat provides residency consulting — we are not a law firm.